burnedpopcorn/Pizza-Tower-GBA-Edition-Decompilation/README.md

 - The Original GMS Version according to UTMT was GMS2.3, but I have updated it to the GMS2 2022.2 LTS
 - The Project Icon has been changed from stock
+- All Sounds have been changed to be Compressed and Embedded into the data.win
 - Windows, GX.GAMES, and HTML Exports have been tested and do work

 > All tested Exports has had their Settings tweaked to replace stock information